balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 <img src="../output/Batch-production-photos/Carton-box-PSUs.jpg" width="400">
 </p>

-8. Apply the entry modules following the assembly guide's instructions.
+5. Apply the entry modules following the assembly guide's instructions.
-9. Apply the AC wires to the PSU.
+6. Apply the AC wires to the PSU.
 Load the cart with the big and small AC for production boxes.
 Have the big box laying over along the cart's upper layer and the small box in front of it as indicated in the photo.
 Take the Bosch screwdriver with the proper tip.
 Take out the plastic cover on the AC side of the PSU and keep it aside.
+Take out the protecting cover caps from the wires and leave them beside you on the work bench or straight into the cart.
-Leave them straight by having the stripped edge of the sort wire on the left side of the screw and other edge of the longer wire on the right side and then screw them in place.
+Leave the wires straight by having the stripped edge of the sort wire on the left side of the screw and other edge of the longer wire on the right side and then screw them in place.
-Start from the yellow wires and then move on to the blue and last to the brown wire following the same order, make sure that all the wires are properly secured in its place.
+Start from the yellow wires '⏚' then move on to the blue 'N' and last to the brown 'L' wire following the same order, make sure that all the wires are properly secured in its place.
 Apply the edges with the quick terminals to the entry modules by applying first the short and then the long wires.
 The preferred and the most efficient order of applying the shortest wires to the right C13 side entry module is:
 - Yellow
 - Blue
 - Brown

 Follow the opposite order of applying the longest ones to the C14 left side entry module.
+After you have finished installing the wires put back the AC plastic cover to the PSU and move on to the next one.
+After you have finished the batch discard the wire caps from the work bench or from the cart.

 <p align="center">
 <img src="../output/Batch-production-photos/AC-wires-to-the-cart.jpg" width="400">
 </p>

+## DC harness